meandemo/ng2-demo/README.md

 # Changes

+### 25-jan-2016:
+Improved 404 Error reporting.
+Switched to native gradient on canvas drawing.

 ### 21-jan-2016:
-Update the gradient demo with an animated control panel, to demonstrate how animations can be easily done with ng2
+Updated the gradient demo with an animated control panel, to demonstrate how animations can be easily done with ng2